My friend Israel Wayne wrote the foreword for my book, Work and Rest God’s Way, which you can read below along with the Introduction.

 Introduction for Work and Rest God’s Way

-My dad is one of the hardest working people I know.
+My father, John LaPierre, is one of my hardest-working people.
 We grew up on a few acres in the mountains of northern California, and he always found plenty for us to do.
-School was more restful for me than being home.
+The school was more restful for me than being home.
 While most kids looked forward to weekends and summers, I didn’t.
 I knew it meant one thing: work.

 Working Myself to Death